stmarx/robomaster/README.md

       Raspberry Pi 3B+ _________________________________ power connection module ________________ intelligent controller unit

     - 5V to RM power connection module (RM power just sufficient for Raspberry Pi 3B+)
-    - USB network to RM intelligent controller unit activated by start of RNDIS on Debian Linux run a Linux .sh with the following commands:
+    - a USB network to RM intelligent controller unit: activated by start of RNDIS on Debian Linux run a Linux BAT file (.sh) with the following commands:
           $ ifconfig
           $ sudo dhclient -v usb0
+      Save it under /usr/local/bin possibly with an extension ".sh"; perhaps the name could be "usbstart.sh".
+      Then you must give execution permission to that file, with chmod +x "$ usbstart.sh", or with a graphical tool.
+      Now you can type "$ usbstart.sh" in a console, or make a link (launcher) from the desktop to that file.

   - the RoboMaster SDK as Python packackage "robomaster" on the Raspberry Pi